virgili0/Virgilio/Topics/python-fundamentals.md

 [Free self-taught Path - Computer Science](https://github.com/ossu/computer-science)

-What an incredible resource!
-And completely free!

-That said, at Virgilio, we don't think you need to know all the programming concepts to start getting your hands dirty in Data Science.
+That said, at Virgilio, we don't think you need to know _the whole spectrum of the computer science concepts_ to start getting your hands dirty in Data Science.

 But it's true that the more you know, the better!

-On the other hand, we remember that Data Science is at the intersection of mathematics, statistics, and programming (the latter as a "means" to put into practice the first two).
+On the other hand, we remember that Data Science is nothing more than mathematics and statistics, **applied through programming!**

+So, it's worth spending time becoming very comfortable with it.

 ### Learn Python

 But _how can you learn_ Python?